artlooklearn.com

 Take your time shading to get a nice even transition between the lights and darks.

-• Shade in your leaves and stem as well.
+Shade the leaves and stem as well.

-• Finally, look at your overall drawing.
-Make sure it feels balanced and everything is the way you want it to appear.
-Add any other finishing touches or extra details.
+Look at your overall drawing.
+Ensure it feels balanced and everything is the way you want it to appear.

 Notes

-Turn your pencil on the side and push from the top to shade large areas more quickly.
+• Turn your pencil on the side and push from the top to shade large areas more quickly.

-Don’t worry too much about the individual petals just go for the basic overall shapes and shading.
+• Don’t worry too much about the individual petals just go for the basic overall shapes and shading.

 Lesson Downloads